dotlang/language/doc/RFE.md

 **Proposal**
 1. You can define a dynamic union by using union type on the right side: `T = T | S | U`
 2. For a dynamic union, it can be extended at any place in the code: `T = T | P` This adds P as a new case type for union type T
+---
+But this means that when I write a code to work with Shape, I cannot simply assume it will be only cases that I have specified.
+But that should be fine.